-Enroute back from this Hike and if you are not too tired then, visit the Kyichu Lhakhang(Temple),one of the oldest temple in the country.
+Enroute back from this Hike and if you are not too tired then, visit the Kyichu Lhakhang(Temple),one of the oldest temple in the country having ancient wall paintings intact at its entrance.
 Night in Paro

 Day 03: PARO TO THIMPHU

-After breakfast, visit the Taa Dzong(Fortress) now a National Museum (which was a former sentinel and watch tower) and now houses Bhutan’s rare and cultural artifacts.
+After breakfast, visit the Taa Dzong(Fortress) now a National Museum (which was a former sentinel and watch tower) and presently houses Bhutan’s rare and cultural artifacts.
 Taa-Dzong has a maze of secret tunnels and passages exhibiting some rather eccentric materials, like the horse egg.
 Perched on a hill top, the pleasant surroundings command a 160 degree view of the Paro valley.
-A short vertical walk down will reach you to the Rinpung dzong.
-Dzong means Fortress
+A short vertical walk down will reach you to the Rinpung dzong ( Fortress )

-Rinpung dzong houses the local monastic body,the offices of the district judiciary and the governor’s administrative offices.
+Rinpung dzong houses the local monastic body, the offices of the district judiciary and the governor’s administrative offices.
 Finally a cobbled footpath leads you out, winding down in tricky swerves to the traditional cantilever bridge.
-This whole Rinpung Dzong and the Bridge was where the International Hollywood Movie “Little Buddha” was shot,starring Reanue Reeves.
+It was in this court yard of the Rinpung Dzong and the Bridge where the International Hollywood Movie “Little Buddha” was shot, starring Reanu Reeves.

 Evening Depart to Thimphu: Check in Hotel and rest for the night.

-Day 04: Thimphu Tour: Thimphu is the Capital City of Bhutan,tiny compared to the other Capitals of the world but its so beautiful lying in the valley with a river at the side.
-Thimphu has the largest population in Bhutan of about 1,00,000 people.
-Its a bit modern yet very traditional compared to the rest of the World’s capital cities.
+Day 04: Thimphu Tour: Thimphu is the Capital City of Bhutan,tiny compared to other Capital metropolis of the world but it beautifully lies in the valley with a river running through.
+Thimphu has the largest population in Bhutan of about 1,00,000 people ( One million ).
+Its a bit modern and very traditional compared to the rest of the World’s capital cities.

-You can visit the Local Crafts Bazar, Tashichhodzong which houses the Royal Kings Throne,the national textile museum, handicrafts emporium, the National animal takin zoo, and the local vegetable markets where people from all over Bhutan bring their products for sale, and if you are here during the summer season then you will see many exotic foods like jungle wild fern, orchids,mushrooms etc. Visit the site of the tallest sitting Buddha.
+You can visit the Local Crafts Bazar, Tashichhodzong which houses the Royal Kings Throne,the national textile museum, handicrafts emporium, the National animal Takin reserve, and the local vegetable markets where people from all over Bhutan bring their produce for sale, and if you are here during the summer season then you will see many exotic foods like jungle wild fern, orchids,mushrooms etc. Visit the site of the tallest sitting Buddha.

 Night Halt in Thimphu.